 The Learning Strategies Center/Library Learning Commons also houses Disability Services.
 We believe that students with disabling conditions improve the diversity and vitality of our student body.
-As such, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act, the Office for Disability Services is dedicated to ensuring that disabled students have equal access to all programs and curricula.
+As such, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act, the Disability Services function of the Learning Strategies Center is dedicated to ensuring that disabled students have equal access to all programs and curricula.
+Additional information and forms can be found on the student portal (CIA Main Menu) by selecting Academic Services and Support, and then Library Learning Commons.